arocull/stag-toolkit/docs/tools/stagtest.md

 ### Informational
 - `StagTest.is_active()` - Returns true if StagTest is active (game launched with `--stagtest` flag)
 - `StagTest.path()` - Returns the path of the active test
+- `StagTest.benchmark(f: Callable, count: int, label: String, timeout: float = -1)` - Performs a timing benchmark of the Callable (with no arguments) the specified number of times, returning an analysis.
+	- If timeout is greater than zero, forcibly stops benchmark after X many seconds.
+	- If a test is skipped or failed during the benchmark, the benchmark exits without completing all iterations.
+	- Results are always in microseconds, unless otherwise specified.
+	- Use the `--bench` flag when running to output benchmark results.

 ## FAQ